 • A step-by-step interview Answer Builder for crafting answers to Behavioral Questions

-Here’s how to set up your Big Interview account:
+Here's how to set up your Big Interview account as a Current Student:

 STEP 1: Go to https://umass.biginterview.com/ and click "Register".

-STEP 2: Enter your school email address, name, and password, and click “Create my Account”
+STEP 2: Enter your school (UMass) email address, name, and a password, and click “Create my Account”

-STEP 3: You'll then receive a confirmation email.
-Click "Verify" in the email, and you'll be able to start using Big Interview.
+STEP 3: Fill in the blanks to complete your profiile, and you'll be able to start using Big Interview.

 Landing an interview with a prospective employer is a significant accomplishment.
 This is your opportunity to make a personal connection with the employer and show why you’d be perfect for the job.
 Therefore, learning how to prepare and interview well is essential.
 Interviewers want to see that you are able to present yourself, that you are articulate and comfortable, and that you are able to handle difficult questions and situations.
 They also want to see what kind of colleague you will be.